rexemin/affection-simulation/README.md

 - numpy
 - plotly

 After that is taken care of, you should be good to run the scripts.
-For now, only the `love` package is complete.

 ## Run
-Run the `main.py` script inside the `love` package to run the simulation.
+Run the `main.py` script inside the `love` or `friend` packages to run the simulation.

 ### Simulación y visualización de redes sociales de afecto usando igraph y plotly en Python